Strolling through the streets of Bologna and Modena means reliving over two thousand years of history, with traces still visible from the Roman era.

 The domus is named after a bronze razor found during the excavations; a personal object that inspired its name.

+The last stop on this Bologna area itinerary is a few kilometres from the city, in the hamlet of Sacerno.
 Here stands a monument that recalls one of the most significant events in Roman history: the birth of the Second Triumvirate.
-The Cippo di Sacerno, erected in the 16th century by the Servants of Mary, marks the place where, according to some historians, Octavian Augustus, Marcus Aemilius Lepidus and Marcus Antonius divided the provinces of the Roman Empire in 43 BC
+The Cippo di Sacerno, erected in the 16th century by the Servants of Mary, marks the place where, according to some historians, Octavian Augustus, Marcus Aemilius Lepidus and Marcus Antonius divided the provinces of the Roman Empire in 43 BC.

 The last stop on this itinerary takes us to the countryside of Sacerno, a hamlet of Calderara di Reno just a few kilometres from Bologna.
 Here, in a quiet area surrounded by greenery, there is a little-known monument full of symbolic and historical value: the Cippo di Sacerno.